- Foreign currency exchange

 Luckily, credit cards come with fraud protection ‒ so if your credit card is stolen, as long as you’ve taken measures to protect your card, you should never be responsible for fraudulent purchases.
 Even though the AC Conversion card isn’t a traditional credit card and has your money stored directly on it, you are still covered by Visa’s zero liability policy.

-With the limited amount of no foreign transaction fee credit cards on the market right now, one great alternative to cash while traveling is to carry a prepaid Visa that carries your needed currency right on that card for you (although, it is always good to have some cash on hand for emergencies) – and even better would be a card that can hold more than one currency for you.
+Another great alternative to cash while traveling is to carry a prepaid Visa that carries your needed currency right on that card for you (although, it is always good to have some cash on hand for emergencies) – and even better would be a card that can hold more than one currency for you.

 This prepaid card comes with no annual fee and the ability to have up to 10 different currencies on it at once: